 Sagada woven cloth

 What is special about the Sagada Weekend Market?

 The market day in Sagada happens every Saturday.
-If you are on a weekend getaway, you can catch up with the plethora of items that this place has to offer.
-It could well be a strategically selected day of the week, to let the weekend tourists have a glimpse of the local selling place.
+If you are on a weekend getaway, you can catch up with the plethora of items this place offers.
+It could well be a strategically selected day of the week to let the weekend tourists have a glimpse of the local selling place.

+Sagada woven cloth